TungMan0801/SUSTech_CSCourse/README.md

 I might make some mistakes or did not finish all the work of some course, which means I can not guarantee every word and knowledge I wrote is useful and correct.
 Please help me and yourself distinguish them!
 Leave a issue whenever you like!

+**I hope younger CS students can have a easier way than me, so I shared those notes.
-**If you think it useful, please leave me a star, follow me or some comments!!XD**
+If you think it useful, please leave me a star, follow me or some comments!!XD**

 ### 🍦CS205 C/C++ Programming